-While speaking to Crowe, he reminded me a lot of his films — someone who clearly wears his heart on his sleeve, and not in an artificial way.
-In fact, the first thing Crowe said to me left a goofy smile on my face for days, which is what his films usually do as well.
-The man was kind enough to give me extra time, and even by the end I felt like we could have gone on for hours.
+While speaking to Crowe, he reminded me a lot of his films: someone who wears his heart on his sleeve, and not in an artificial way.
+He was kind enough to give me extra time, and even by the end of our interview, I felt like we barely scratched the surface of his career.

-The writer-director and I spent more time than I expected but hoped on Vanilla Sky, as well as his writing process, how old films are like diary entries, and why it’s easier to make cynical films nowadays.
+Here’s what Cameron Crowe had to say about Vanilla Sky, his writing process, how old films are like diary entries, and why it’s easier to make cynical films nowadays.

 I have to ask, why haven’t you become jaded like the rest of us?

 [Laughs] You know what’s funny?
-Right now it’s actually harder it seems to make a movie that is uncynical, because people are going through such a tough time.
-So many of the movies and stories are reflecting the grief, anger and rage, and it’s kind of easier to make that movie now.
+Right now it’s actually harder to make a movie that is uncynical, because people are going through such a tough time.
+So many of the movies and stories today are reflecting the grief, anger and rage, and it’s kind of easier to make that movie now.
 A movie that wears its heart on its sleeve has a rocky birth, so I was really proud to make it.
-Like, Billy Wilder is one of my favorites of all time, of course, and he’s a guy who had clear eyed — I wouldn’t call it cynicism — whimsical view of all the pain, strife and backstabbing in the world.
-That’s a really great way of filmmaking, too.
+Like, Billy Wilder is one of my favorites of all time, of course, and he’s a guy who had clear eyed… I wouldn’t call it cynicism, but a whimsical view of all the pain, strife and backstabbing in the world.

 This one, for me, felt like an expression of joy.
 Sometimes you can’t experience joy without grief or loss, and that’s in there too.
 It’s that great happy-sad feeling that I love about music, which I thought this movie could catch.
-That’s my favorite thing in movies and songs.
 We Bought a Zoo felt like a great happy-sad story.
 When we got Jónsi‘s music in there it took that joyful feeling to another place.

-My mom went to see an early screening on sneak night.
-She went to the bathroom, and there was a woman in there.
-She walked up to the woman and asked, “So, what’d you think?”
+My mom went to see an early screening on the sneak preview night.
+She went to the bathroom and walked up to a woman [in there] and asked, “So, what’d you think?”
 The woman just put her hands up and said, “I’m still in the feeling!”
 [Laughs] She blew my mom off.
 My mom told me that story and I was, like, “Yes!
 That was the goal, to create that feeling.”
 You can stay in that feeling a little longer than the movie.

 [Laughs] That’s a rare experience to have with a movie.

-Both The Descendants and We Bought a Zoo find those quiet little human moments which speak loudly.
+Both The Descendants and We Bought a Zoo have those quiet or little interactions which speak loudly.
 I imagine you draw from real life when writing those touches?

 Do you always look inward while writing?